-The Communiqué on Takeover Bids, which regulates mandatory and voluntary tender offers, requires the disclosure of information on, among other things, the calculation of the tender offer price, source of funds to be used in the share purchases under the tender offer, offeror's strategic plans regarding the target company and tender procedures (eq., time frame, number of shares subject to the tender).
+The Communiqué on Takeover Bids, which regulates mandatory and voluntary tender offers, requires the disclosure of information on, among other things, the calculation of the tender offer price, source of funds to be used in the share purchases under the tender offer, offeror's strategic plans regarding the target company and tender procedures (eg, time frame, number of shares subject to the tender).

-Additional disclosure requirements may be applicable depending on the specific sector involved.
-See question 17.
+Additional disclosure requirements may be applicable depending on the sector involved.